Sumit1412/Sumit1412/README.md

  # Sumit Singh - Data Scientist @ Accenture AI

- 👋 Hi, I’m Sumit, Data Scientist with 6+ years of broad experience in building data intensive applications, overcoming complex architectural and scalablity issues in diverese industries.
-Proficient in predictive modelling, deep learning, data processsing and data mining algorithms, as well as scripting languages, including Python, R, Spark, SQL, capable of creating, developing, testing and deploying highly adaptive diverse service to translate business and functional qualifications into substantail deliverables.
+ 👋 Hi, I’m Sumit, Data Scientist with 6+ years of broad experience in building data intensive applications, overcoming complex architectural and scalability issues in diverse industries.
+Proficient in predictive modelling, deep learning, data processing and data mining algorithms, as well as scripting languages, including Python, R, Spark, SQL, capable of creating, developing, testing and deploying highly adaptive diverse service to translate business and functional qualifications into substantial deliverables.

 # Personality Traits:

-Intellectual curiosity combined with skepticism and good intution.
+Intellectual curiosity combined with skepticism and good intuition.
 A tireless problem-solver driven to find a needle in a haystack.
 Creativity to guide further investigation with the goal of uncovering new information.

 # Interpersonal Skills:

-A Stroyteller who knows how to present data insights to drive business value.
+A Storyteller who knows how to present data insights to drive business value.

 # Education